Here's what needs to be in your construction delay report

 See and use the delay analysis report template for free.

 But managing construction delays is hard and time-consuming

 We agree with you.
 Managing the day-to-day capturing of site information in a way which makes those records secure and easily traceable isn't easy.

 At Sitemate, our product Dashpivot can certainly help with all of your commercial project needs.
 Dashpivot is a document assembly, automation and analytics platform which streamlines and automates data capture in the fold and form, photo and progress management back at the office.

-You can try it for free to see if it helps your construction delay tracking - and other parts of your business as well.
+You can try it for free to see if it helps your construction delay tracking and as a delay notice app - and other parts of your business as well.